emosGambler/protractor-logs/README.md

 # playground/
 Example of usage.
-Use `npm link` to get this working.
+Use `npm run link` in playground/ directory to link playground with proj and to install all the required packages.
+After this you are ready to go for `npm run test`.

 # proj/
-Go inside for more info.
+Go inside for docs.